 Industrial production statistics

 This article analyses recent data on industrial production in the European Union (EU), as well as in some EFTA and candidate countries, based on results of industrial production (PRODCOM) statistics.
-Cyprus, Malta and Luxembourg are exempt from collecting PRODCOM data and therefore not available.
-Data presented in this article are collected under the industrial production regulation and cover the activities under sections B and C (Mining and quarrying and Manufacturing) of the NACE Rev. 2 classification.
+Cyprus, Malta and Luxembourg are exempt from collecting PRODCOM data and therefore no data is available.
+Data presented in this article are collected under the industrial production regulation and cover the activities under sections B and C (Mining and quarrying and Manufacturing) of the NACE Rev. 2 classification and since 2019 the activity 38.32 Recovery of sorted materials.

 Industrial production by country

-Figure 2 shows the share of the EU-27's value of sold production, by individual EU Member States in 2019.
-Six EU Member States generated three-quarters of the EU-27's value of sold production (77 %).
-Germany recorded the highest value of sold production, equivalent to almost 30 % of the EU-27 total, followed by Italy (17 %), France (12 %), Spain (9 %), Poland (6 %) and The Netherlands (3 %).
+Figure 2 shows the share of the EU's value of sold production, by individual EU Member States in 2020.
+Six EU Member States generated three-quarters of the EU’s value of sold production (76 %).
+Germany recorded the highest value of sold production, equivalent to 29 % of the EU total, followed by Italy (18 %), France (12 %), Spain (9 %), Poland (5 %) and the Netherlands (3%).
 The other 21 EU Member States contributed with smaller shares (up to 3 %).

-The manufacturing of food, beverages and tobacco activities generated over 44 % of Greek's value of sold production.
-The Netherlands was close to this share with 31 %, followed by Croatia, Bulgaria, Spain, Latvia and Lithuania with shares between 26 and 29 %.
-On the contrary, Czechia and Slovakia are the least specialized countries in food manufacturing, with the lowest share in sold production of 9 % and 5 % respectively.
-In another way, Germany is the substantial producer of both groups of divisions mentioned above (EUR 185 billion and EUR 152 billion respectively) in the EU-27.
+Looking in detail at the manufacturing sectors, Slovakia stood out with the manufacturing of motor vehicles, trailers and semi-trailers and of other transport equipment, which represented 53 % of the country's total value of sold production in 2020.
+Hungary and Czechia closely followed it with 30 %.
+The manufacturing of food, beverages and tobacco activities generated over 43 % of the value of sold production in Greece.
+The Netherlands was close to this share with 36 % and Spain with 30 %, followed by Bulgaria, Croatia, France and Belgium with shares between 26 % and 28 %.
+On the contrary, Czechia and Slovakia are the least specialised countries in food manufacturing, with the lowest share in sold production of 10 % and 6 % respectively.
+Germany is a substantial producer of both groups of divisions mentioned above (EUR 164 billion and EUR 151 billion respectively) in the EU.

 Industrial production by sector